 Making the decision to divorce a narcissist is a big step forward toward reclaiming your life.
 It is a sign that no matter how shattered or broken you feel, you still have courage and self-worth.
 Don’t think about stepping back.
 “When your husband realizes that his pushbacks and angry outbursts are not working, he is going to change his tactics.
 He may implore you to give him another chance and promise to change.

 “He may even project himself as a changed man to get you to change your mind and try to appeal to your soft side to get you to rethink your decision.
 When he does, think about all those times that your husband ill-treated you and attacked your sense of self-worth.
 This will keep your resolve from wavering,” says Nishmin.

 What happened in your marriage cannot be undone but you can make the rest of your life better.
 Don’t second-guess your decision for the sake of the kids.
 Explain divorce to your children in age-appropriate ways and rest assured that they will understand once they are mature enough.
 For once, think about yourself too.

 Related Reading: Prenuptial Agreement- How It Can Protect Your Future

 5. Keep multiple copies of all the evidence that you have collected

-Your husband will try as hard as possible to destroy the evidence you have so that you do not get what you want.
+Once your narcissistic husband realizes that divorce is inevitable, he will try as hard as possible to destroy the evidence you have so that you do not get what you want.
 Make sure that it doesn’t happen.
 This could be your only chance to escape from this trap.
 Be very secretive about your evidence and share it only with your lawyer and make sure that your lawyer knows the gravity of your case.

 6. Keep your cool when divorcing a narcissist husband